Kronk’s Spinach Puffs from The Emperor’s New Groove

 Instructions

 - Preheat the oven to 350°F. Open the puff pastry and begin to thaw.
-When the pastry is pilable, unfold and cut into six even rectangles.
+When the pastry is pliable, unfold and cut into six even rectangles.

 - Stir in the minced garlic and dill.
 Continue to cook until the dill is just fragrant and the onions have softened, about another 5-8 minutes.
 Transfer to a mixing bowl.

-- Serve the spinach puffs hot – or allow to cool and serve room temperature; or chill and serve later.
+- Serve the spinach puffs hot, allow them to cool and serve at room temperature, or chill and serve later.
 Enjoy while attempting to poison the Emperor.
-Boom BABAY!
+Boom BABY!